-The Senior Health Improvement Officer continued to monitor a contract with Waverley Care.
+The Senior Health Improvement Officer continued to monitor NHS Highland's HIV SLA with Waverley Care.
 Waverley Care deliver training, raise awareness, provide one to one support to clients, deliver outreach and provide a range of information around HIV and LGBTI.
-This year Waverley Care introduced HIV Rapid Screening in Argyll and Bute.
+This year Waverley Care introduced HIV Rapid Screening in Argyll and Bute and would like to continue to offer the service.
 The screening was promoted through public sex environments, social networking sites and partner agencies.
 The test gives HIV results within twenty minutes and referral pathways have been established through Highland Sexual Health services and the Brownlee Clinic in Glasgow.

-Waverley Care also have delivered an extensive catalogue of training throughout Argyll and Bute including the delivery of transgender awareness training to all staff employed at Oban High School and one hundred and twenty pupils receiving WAD/HIV awareness in Tarbert Academy.
+Waverley Care have delivered an extensive catalogue of training throughout Argyll and Bute including the delivery of transgender awareness training to all staff employed at Oban High School and one hundred and twenty pupils receiving WAD/HIV awareness in Tarbert Academy.

-Free condoms by post continues to be well accessed, this allows men who have sex with men and young people living in remote and rural communities to access free condoms in a discrete way.
+Waverley Care's free condoms by post service continues to be well accessed, this allows men who have sex with men and young people living in remote and rural communities access to free condoms within a discrete service.